DevOpsBootcamp/website/source/faq.rst

 I have a question?
 ------------------

 Ask it.
-On IRC if you have that set up, or email dunhame@onid.orst.edu or the mailing list.
+On IRC if you have that set up, or email devopsbootcamp@osuosl.org or the mailing list.